 Hemispherically asymmetric changes in the trade winds can be understood to be a consequence of the (quasi) conservation of angular momentum.
-Imagine a ring of air encircling the globe near the earth's surface along a latitude circle.
-The rotation of the Earth moves this ring

-- 175 in an eastward direction, termed a 'westerly' velocity.
-Poleward displacement of that ring reduces its distance to Earth's axis of rotation, reducing its rotational inertia; if it is to conserve its angular momentum, it must acquire a westerly velocity.
-Applying this concept to a southward shift of the ITCZ and associated trade winds, a near-surface ring of air in the SH that shifts poleward away from the Equator will contract toward Earth's axis of rotation and acquire a - westerly velocity.
-Conversely, a southward-shifted ring in the NH expands away from the axis of rotation and acquires an easterly velocity.
-We therefore expect the trade winds to intensify in the NH and weaken in the SH, as sketched in Figure 1B.
+Imagine a ring of air encircling the globe near the Earth's surface along a latitude circle.
+The rotation of the Earth moves this ring in an eastward direction, termed a 'westerly' velocity.
+Poleward displacement of that ring reduces its distance to Earth's axis of rotation, reducing its rotational inertia; if it is to conserve its angular momentum, it must acquire greater westerly velocity.
+Applying this concept to a southward shift of the ITCZ and associated trade winds, a near-surface ring of air in the SH that shifts poleward away from the Equator will contract toward Earth's axis of rotation and acquire a westerly velocity.
+Conversely, a southward-shifted ring in the NH expands away from the axis of rotation and acquires easterly velocity.
+We therefore expect the trade winds to intensify in the NH and weaken in the SH, as sketched in Fig. 1B.
 However, the rings' angular momentum is not perfectly conserved, due to surface friction.
 The resulting ageostrophic surface wind anomaly is to the left (right) of the zonal wind anomaly in the NH (SH).
-This results in a southward (northward) surface trade wind anomaly that strengthens (weakens) the Hadley cell in the NH (SH), as can be seen comparing Figure 1B to 1A.
+This results in a southward (northward) surface trade wind anomaly that strengthens (weakens) the Hadley cell in the NH (SH), as can be seen comparing Fig. 1B and A.

-A horseshoe pattern of trade wind anomalies emerges when their zonal and meridional components are combined, as shown schematically for a southward ITCZ shift in the tropical Atlantic in Figure 1C.
+A horseshoe pattern of trade wind anomalies emerges when their zonal (i.e., east-west) and meridional (north-south) components are combined, as shown schematically for a southward ITCZ shift in the tropical Atlantic in Fig. 1C.
 These drive anomalous Ekman transports in the surface ocean at right angles to the wind - to the right in the NH and to the left in the SH - which, when combined with the orientation of the coasts, result in enhanced offshore transport at sites in the NH (blue dots) and reduced offshore transport at sites in the SH (red dots).
-Enhanced offshore transport at NH sites upwells more cool water from depth and SSTs there are reduced, with reduced offshore transport to the windblown mineral dust emissions from subtropical dust sources in the NH, while dust emissions and dust grain size may decrease in the SH subtropics.
-The physics linking changes in the trade winds, coastal upwelling, SSTs and mineral dust fluxes to ITCZ shifts allow us to study multiple climate variables when investigating past ITCZ shifts, instead of focusing on changes in precipitation alone.
+Enhanced offshore transport at NH sites upwells more cool water from depth and SSTs there are reduced, while reduced offshore transport and upwelling leading to increased SSTs at sites in the SH.
+Nutrient transport to the photic zone similarly increases in NH upwelling zones and decreases in SH upwelling zones, driving changes in productivity.
+Strengthened trade winds are also expected to increase windblown mineral dust emissions from subtropical dust sources in the NH, while dust emissions and dust grain size may decrease in the SH subtropics.
+The physics linking changes in the trade winds, coastal upwelling, SSTs and mineral dust fluxes to ITCZ shifts motivates the study of multiple climate variables when investigating past ITCZ shifts, instead of focusing on changes in precipitation alone.